bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-5. As a User, I can Seamlessly Choose Preferred Dates and Times for Reservation
+5. As a User, I can Choose date/times to make reservations

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |